 The outreach team also works diligently on community education.
-In October, the library offered a free virtual program with author Kelly Sundberg to discuss her memoir Goodbye, Sweet Girl, which chronicles her personal experience with domestic violence.
-More than 70 people participated in the program, some from as far away as Florida, Texas, and Ohio.
-Before the program, Sundberg’s book was downloaded 580 times as an audiobook and 57 times as an e-book from the library, providing resources to many during Domestic Violence Awareness Month and beyond.
+In October, the library offered a free virtual program with author Kelly Sundberg to talk about her memoir Goodbye, Sweet Girl, which chronicles her personal experience with domestic violence.
 After Sundberg’s moving talk, a crisis counselor from Houston said, “I’m feeling empowered tonight.
 And fulfilled.”

 Whatever the future brings, the outreach team remains dedicated to providing the tools and space for people to express, learn, and heal through reading and writing.
 From those living in correctional facilities to those attending virtual author talks, connecting through art allows everyone the chance to share their truths with one another and with themselves, sometimes for the very first time.